Annual performance reviews are an antiquated practice that both employees and managers dread. Good thing they only take place once a year, right?

 - Reviews can create schisms in boss-employee relationships and disrupt teamwork.

 Feedback from a project completed a quarter ago, six months ago, or up to a year ago is hardly timely, and often irrelevant to an employee's current projects.
-But Just because annual reviews are an outmoded methodology doesn't mean the entire concept of employee reviews is worthless.
-There are several modern techniques you can use to improve the process, and make it more meaningful in a modern business context.
+But just because annual reviews are an outmoded methodology doesn't mean the entire concept of employee reviews is worthless.

 More frequent, lightweight reviews

 One of the reasons annual performance reviews are so ineffective is their once-per-year cadence.
 A better option is to conduct a series of shorter reviews at intervals such as every six months, quarterly—or even monthly.